 Money you withdraw and use for housing expenses may also affect your SSI benefits if you do not spend the money right away.
 To avoid any impact to your SSI benefits, be sure to spend housing money within the same calendar month that you withdraw the money.
 For example, if you withdraw $800 from your STABLE Account on June 3rd for rent, you must pay that money to your landlord by June 30th.
 As long as you do not hold housing funds over from one calendar month to the next, the funds will not affect your SSI benefits.
 For more information on how the Social Security Administration will treat STABLE Accounts, see their guidance here.

-You can use your STABLE Card to spend money anywhere Visa is accepted.
-Although it is a loadable card, it works just like a regular debit card.
-You will still be able to set up a STABLE Card online account to view your spending history.
+Your STABLE Visa Card can be used everywhere Visa debit cards are accepted.
+You will still be able to set up a STABLE Visa Card online account to view your spending history.

 This card is issued by Sunrise Banks N.A., St. Paul, MN 55103, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. This card can be used everywhere Visa debit cards are accepted.
 Use of this card constitutes acceptance of the terms and conditions stated in the Cardholder Agreement.

 True Link Financial is required to periodically report certain Card information to the Visa Prepaid Clearinghouse Service (PCS) to assist in fraud prevention.
 Please contact PCS Customer Service for details regarding the information reported and on file with PCS.
 PCS Customer Service Department's business hours are Monday - Friday, 9:00 a.m. – 5:00 p.m.
 Eastern Time.

 5005 Rockside Road, Suite 600-27 Independence, OH 44131 PH